sendaifun/fraction/README.md

-# SendSplits
+# Fraction

 A secure, automated token distribution system built on Solana that splits funds among multiple participants with a fixed bot incentive.

 ## 🌟 Overview

-SolSplits is a Solana program that enables automated token distribution among multiple participants.
+Fraction is a Solana program that enables automated token distribution among multiple participants.
 Users can deposit tokens into a shared treasury, and a bot triggers distribution where participants receive their allocated shares and the bot earns a fixed 2% incentive for managing the distribution.

 ## ✨ Key Features